Asymmetrical Lips: Causes, Correction Options and Natural Results

 As you age, your lips lose collagen and hyaluronic acid.
 This happens unevenly across both sides.

 One side of your lip might thin out faster than the other.
 The vermilion border can also fade or flatten with time.
-Sun damage speeds up this process, especially in Australia.
+Sun damage speeds up this process, Sun damage can speed up this process over time.

 Muscle Imbalance and Expression Patterns